JoyFan321/form_validation/README.md

-# Form_validation
+# Project 1 : Form_validation

-This is a exercise from the course called - 20 Web Projects With Vanilla Javascript
+Exercise from the course called - 20 Web Projects With Vanilla Javascript.